 Variable universal life policies from Protective Life are very similar to their traditional UL policies, including age and coverage limits.
 The biggest difference between variable UL policies is that policyholders get to choose how their cash value is invested.
 Using Protective Life’s variable UL policies, customers can invest in their cash value for greater growth over time.
 Cash value grows tax-deferred and can be used to pay premiums or to borrow against for other financial needs.
 However, additional fees may apply.

 Indexed Universal Life

 Indexed universal life insurance policies from Protective Life also allow policyholders to invest their cash value for faster cash accumulation over time.
-These investments are designed to track a stock index like the S&P 500.
-Annual earnings are limited but investors are also protected from losing money through their investments.
-Applicants can purchase up to $5 million in coverage up to age 85.
+These investments are designed to track a stock index, like the S&P 500.
+Annual earnings are limited, but investors are also protected from losing money through their investments.

 Available Riders: All the Favorites